Merritt A. Edson: Guadalcanal

-The battle he is best known for was the defense of Lunga Ridge on Guadalcanal September 12–14, 1942.
-His Raider Battalion, with two companies of the 1st Parachute Battalion attached, were sent to a ridge line a short distance south of Henderson Field.
+The battle he is best known for was the defense of Lunga Ridge on Guadalcanal on September 12–14, 1942.
+His raider battalion and two attached companies of the 1st Parachute Battalion were sent to a ridge line a short distance south of Henderson Field.
 Here, they were supposed to get a short rest but Japanese forces unexpectedly attacked the position on the first evening, penetrating the left center of his line of resistance, forcing a withdrawal to a reserve position.

 Approximately 800 Marines withstood the repeated assaults of more than 3,000 Japanese on the "Bloody Ridge", as it came to be called.
 To the men of the 1st Raider Battalion, however, who sustained 256 casualties, it became "Edson's Ridge", in high honor of the officer who "was all over the place, encouraging, cajoling, and correcting as he continually exposed himself to enemy fire."
 His nickname, "Red Mike", originating from his red beard worn in Nicaragua days, was also his code name during this battle.
-From then on he was known by all as "Red Mike".
+From then on, he was known by all as "Red Mike".
 It was for this action—the Battle of Edson's Ridge—that he received the Medal of Honor.

 After Edson's Ridge, he was placed in command of the 5th Marine Regiment.
 In this capacity, he was one of the primary leaders in the Matanikau actions from September 23 to October 9, 1942.
-He also commanded the 5th Marines during the Battle for Henderson Field and until the regiment was withdrawn from Guadalcanal, along with the rest of the 1st Marine Division, in November 1942.
+He also commanded the 5th Marines during the Battle for Henderson Field until the regiment was withdrawn from Guadalcanal, along with the rest of the 1st Marine Division, in November 1942.
 Shortly after, another officer stated "that officers and men would willingly follow him anywhere—the only problem was to keep up with him".
 A combat correspondent testified that "he is not a fierce Marine.
 In fact he appears almost shy.
 Yet Colonel Edson is probably among the five finest combat commanders in all the United States armed forces."
 It was also said that he was not readily given to a show of emotion but when his personal runner of several months' service was killed at the Matanikau River on Guadalcanal, witnesses said he "cried like a baby", and later stated that the man could never be replaced.